 On Wet Glue: Warm Water And Cloth

 Letting glue dry is not ideal.
-Because the wet glue is not set yet so it is easy to wipe, but dry glue isn’t meant to be washed away.
+Because the wet glue is not set yet so it is easy to wipe, dry glue is worse.
 Gorilla Glue is a strong glue and not being washed away is one of the perks of using it.

 On Dry Glue: Acetone And Exfoliate

 If on your skin, gently rub acetone on the skin.
-Be careful using acetone around open wounds as it can burn severely.
+Be careful using acetone around open wounds as it can burn.
 Instead, test it on the area first before submerging your skin or using an excessive amount.

 After you feel like you have most of the glue out, you can exfoliate to remove the tiny excess and to get your skin feeling smooth again.
 This is almost necessary if you don’t want to have a long recovery.

 This can be one of the most frightening things that happen with glue but you should not panic.
-Your fingers will get unstuck again, you just need to follow a few steps.
+Your fingers will be free soon.
 The most important thing to do is not panic.

 How To Remove Gorilla Glue From Glass

-If you are worried about the glass at this point then count yourself lucky that you didn’t get it on anything else.
+If you worry about the glass at this point then count yourself lucky that you didn’t get it on anything else.
 Glass is one of the easiest things to remove Gorilla Glue from due to the smooth and non-textured surface.

 How To Remove Gorilla Glue From Metal

-On unpainted metal, you should soak the glue in Acetone or simply chisel the glue away.
+On unpainted metal, you should soak the glue in Acetone or chisel the glue away.
 If the metal is painted, there are a few options.
-You can either scrape it away slowly, use sandpaper, or heat the metal up.
+You can either scrape it away, use sandpaper, or heat the metal up.

 When heating, make sure you don’t use something that can melt the glass.
 Instead, start with a blowdryer, then an iron.
 The iron should work to heat the glue, just put something between the iron and the glue.